Mountain Biking Ohakune

 Great fun for young and old and all abilities.

-Location: Corner of Old Station Lodge and Mangawhero Road - Bottom of the Ohakune Mountain Road.
+Location: Corner of Old Station road and Mangawhero Road - Bottom of the Ohakune Mountain Road.

 Half-day Mountain Bike Trails in Ohakune